syncfusion-content/wpf-docs/wpf/SfChart3D/Adornments/Labels.md

 ## Applying Series Brush

-[`UseSeriesPalette`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.ChartAdornmentInfoBase~UseSeriesPalette.html#) property is used to set the interior of the series to the adornment background.
+The [`UseSeriesPalette`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.ChartAdornmentInfoBase~UseSeriesPalette.html#) property is used to apply the series color to background color of data marker labels.

 For Accumulation like Pie, Doughnut, Funnel and Pyramid the segment interior color will be reflected in adornment background.